tbeu/matio/README.md

 32-bit libraries into lib.

 #### 2.2.3 Visual Studio
-A Visual Studio solution is provided as [visual_studio/matio.sln](visual_studio/matio.sln).
+Visual Studio solutions are provided as [matio_vs2008.sln](visual_studio/matio_vs2008.sln) for VS2008 and as [matio.sln](visual_studio/matio.sln) for VS2010.
-The solution is set up to build a DLL of the matio library (libmatio.dll) and matdump tool in release mode and assumes HDF5 is available in the directory specified by the HDF5_DIR environment variable.
-The build was tested with the HDF5 Visual Studio pre-built Windows binaries including zlib.
+The solutions are set up to build a DLL of the matio library (libmatio.dll) and matdump tool and assume HDF5 is available in the directory specified by the HDF5_DIR environment variable.
+The VS2008 build was tested with the [HDF5 1.8.12 Visual Studio pre-built Windows binaries](https://www.hdfgroup.org/ftp/HDF5/releases/hdf5-1.8.12/bin/windows/) (vs9shared) including zlib.
+The VS2010 build was tested with the [HDF5 1.8.13 Visual Studio pre-built Windows binaries](https://www.hdfgroup.org/ftp/HDF5/releases/hdf5-1.8.13/bin/windows/) (VS2010-shared) including zlib.

 #### 2.2.4 Testsuite
 A testsuite is available when building with the GNU autotools.
 To